QuestPDF/QuestPDF-Documentation/docs/api-reference/rotate.md

 # Rotate

 ## Constrained
-- This container changes content rotation in 90 degrees increments,
+- This container changes content rotation in 90 degree increments.
-- The content is always put within the same space and size constraints.
+- The content is always placed within the same space and size constraints.

 There are two methods available: `.RotateLeft()` and `.RotateRight()`